Active Shooter Preparedness

 • Identify methods to establish response and recovery post-event;

 Attendees will be awarded 1.0 ANCC contact hours for completing the course/webinar.

 Program Start Date: 7/19/22 | Program Review Date 7/18/25

 This program has been submitted for Continuing Education for 1.25 total participant hours from NAB/NCERS.
 Call Maureen Rhone at 734-929-6446 for further information.

 Director of HealthCap Risk Management Services

-Ms. Szumlinski is a nationally-recognized leader in long-term care with experience as an Owner/Provider, Administrator, Director of Nursing, Corporate Quality Assurance Coordinator and independent consultant.
-Ms. Szumlinski conducts risk management visits at facilities across the country, touching every acuity level within the post-acute care spectrum.
-Ms. Szumlinski served as an Associate Board Member for NCAL, is a member of the AHCA/NCAL Survey/Regulatory committee, NCAL Quality committee, HCAM Legal/Clinical Committee, and is in her 8th year serving as a Senior Examiner/Team Leader for the AHCA/NCAL Quality Award Program.
-Ms. Szumlinski is a Nurse Planner for the HealthCap® RMS ANCC accredited education program.
+Ms. Szumlinski is a nationally-recognized leader in long-term care, with a wealth of experience in virtually every operational and clinical aspect of the industry.
+She has experience as an Owner/Provider, Administrator, Director of Nursing, Corporate Quality Assurance Coordinator, and independent consultant.
+In the last 8 years, she has personally conducted over 1,000 on-site risk management visits at facilities across the country, touching every acuity level within the long-term care spectrum.
+As a nationally recognized presenter for health care associations on current trends and best practices in the long-term care industry, Ms. Szumlinski is the author of hundreds of best-practice bulletins, in-service modules, and has hosted hundreds of risk management seminars across the country.
+Respected for success in assisting facilities in achieving and maintaining regulatory compliance, Ms. Szumlinski served two terms as an Associate Board Member for NCAL, is a member of the AHCA Survey/Regulatory Committee and served as a team leader for the AHCA/NCAL Quality Award program for 8 years.
+Ms. Szumlinski is the Nurse Planner for HealthCap Risk Management’s American Nursing Credentialing Center’s (ANCC) accredited education program.

 John P. Hessburg